Courage

 • Christine loves to give her retreats at retreat centers because they offer a quiet, welcoming, loving place to be wherever you are on your journey.
 The Mercy Centers at Auburn and Burlingame are known for their hospitality, good food, and beautiful outdoor grounds.

 • Mercy Centers Auburn and Burlingame offer private rooms, each with towels, sheets, and a sink.
 There is a communal bathroom.
-The retreat centers sponsor the retreats so you will want to talk to the retreat centers directly about any accessibility concerns and needs.
+The retreat centers sponsor the retreats, so you will want to talk to the retreat centers directly about any accessibility concerns and needs.

 Christine’s smile, faith-filled, humble spirit, and great sense of humor about her own life struggles made everyone feel comfortable in sharing personal stories and innermost thoughts during both small and large group discussions.
 Everyone left the retreat feeling renewed and encouraged to continue doing God’s work! — Michele K.